CNA Classes Outside of Florida

 These are the traditional courses that will be available across the US.
 Many technical colleges or universities will have a variety of these programs, and in general these programs tend to be quite similar in structure wherever you get them.
 Many times these programs can cost upwards of a few thousand dollars, but thankfully many qualify for a variety of financial aid packages.
 In addition, these schools also usually have a dedicated career office which can work directly with students to help place them in jobs after graduation.
+For students in Texas, we have some specific information on CNA classes in Texas here.
 If you are interested in finding programs like this in your area or state, we encourage you to use our free tool below:

 Online CNA courses

 The first thing you need to know when researching online CNA courses outside of Florida is that every state other than Florida WILL require a minimum number of clinical or instruction hours before the state will grant you a license.
 This means that while many courses will have online instruction, the experience won’t be a fully online one since you still need to meet the hours requirement.
 Becoming a CNA Online is really only an option in Florida, and even then you still have to take the state test in person.

 As you may have already seen during your research, online CNA courses in Florida are generally the only ones that cost less than a thousand dollars; while in most other states classes will cost a few thousand dollars.
 Not only that, but Florida also has several in person “intensive” courses which also cost a few hundred dollars.
 Unfortunately, because of the hours requirement which every other state imposes, CNA class providers in other states cannot offer the low cost course options that are available in Florida.

 Transferring a CNA license from one state to another